38 Absolutely (free) things to do in Rome

 1. St. Peter’s Basilica

 St. Peter’s Basilica holds the title of the largest (and arguably the most beautiful) basilica in Rome.
 Located in Vatican City, this ancient church is home to several historical masterpieces including Michaelangelo’s Pieta, Bernini’s baldacchino (canopy), and even St. Peter himself.
+This definitely a must do on your Rome Itinerary to visit at the start of your visit to this amazing city.

 Entrance to the basilica is completely free.
 Touring the surrounding piazza is free as well.
 If you happen to visit during a Christian holiday, you might be able to attend worship or even see the Pope — also for free.